indrajithekanayake/portfolio/content/index.md

 title: "Hey! 👋"
 draft: false
 ---
 I'm an independent researcher, worked in academia for 5 years, and am currently working at [codification.io](https://codification.io/), a cloud-native consulting firm based in Newcastle upon Tyne, England.
+I'm also a recipient of the [Most Valuable Professional(MVP) Award](https://mvp.microsoft.com/en-US/MVP/profile/a25fdb68-34b6-4106-a247-09ac2caffed4) from Microsoft.

 I have three primary goals* in my life;